cmtonkinson/paste-logistic-settings-continued/description.md

 #### Automatic configuration
 Pasting back onto the crafting machine (or any crafting machine of the same type) will find all inserter/chest pairs associated with the machine.
-1. For an requester chest feeding the machine via inserter, the chests requests will be configured.
+1. For a requester chest feeding the machine via inserter, the chests requests will be configured.
 2. For a storage chest being fed from the machine via inserter, both inserter and chest will be configured.

-# Settings
+# Known Issues
-There are per user, runtime mod settings to control how many stacks or items are requested by requester chests, or allowed into storage chests.
+You can submit any feedback here in a discussion thread, but you can also track and submit issues on [GitLab](https://gitlab.com/cmtonkinson/paste-logistic-settings-continued/-/issues).